-Fulgurites: Form When Lightning Hits Sand
+Fulgurites: Form When Lightning Strikes Sand

 Fulgurites are rare natural glass formations created when lightning strikes sand, soil, or rock.
 The intense heat from the lightning rapidly melts the struck material, which then cools and solidifies into a glassy substanc.